andyyates/meowzok/README.md

 * mido
 * lilypond

-on ubuntu/debian
+On ubuntu/debian

     sudo apt-get install lilypond libasound2-dev libjack python3-pip

     sudo pip3 install pygame python-rtmidi mido

-* you will also need a physical 88 key midi keyboard - smaller keyboards and a virtual keyboard are on the todo list
+* you will also need a physical 88 key midi keyboard - smaller keyboards and a virtual keyboard are on me todo list

 Running
 -------